-Guys, What's Your Elevator Style Speech?
-The Benefits of Describing Personal Style
+What’s Your Elevator Style Speech?
+Discover How to Describe Your Personal Style

 …Wait, you don’t have one?
 Well, then, we have some work to do.

 Learning how to describe personal style (yours or anyone else’s, really) can be a useful exercise to clarify what you like and what you don’t like.

 Think of it is a physical first step of knowing what you like and want in life, and learning how to go out and get it.

 Figuring out what you want your next twenty years to look like?
 That can be intimidating.
 Figuring out what you want your closet to look like for winter?
 Hopefully easier.

 That’s why it’s helpful for every guy to have a phrase, or even a full sentence or two, about his style.

 The “vibe” he’s going for, his style influences, and where he wants to take his look.

 Describing your personal style may sound ephemeral, but it actually comes up plenty and you may not have even noticed.